Texas Chili

 Thicken with a slurry of cornstarch or flour.
 Note that after you add a thickening slurry, you may need to adjust the seasonings.

-In a measuring cup, combine 2 tablespoons of cornstarch, flour or Masa flour with one cup of water.
+- In a measuring cup, combine 2 tablespoons of cornstarch, all-purpose flour or Masa flour with one cup of water.
 Mix well, then add it to the cooked chili.
-This slurry will not impact the flavor.
+This slurry will thicken the meat mixture and may slightly impact the flavor, so you may have to adjust the seasonings after you thicken it.

-If you prefer a thinner version of Texas Chili, just add a little water or beef broth.
+- If you prefer a thinner version of Texas Chili, just add a little hot water, beef broth or beef stock.
+Again, you may have to adjust the seasonings after you thin it.

-Chile powder and cayenne add some heat to this dish.
+- Chile powder and cayenne add some heat to this dish and smoked paprika give it that delicious smoky flavor.
 If your guest cannot tolerate the spicy heat of homemade Texas Chili, offer them a dollop of sour cream to put in their bowl-the dairy offsets the heat.

 - Add Rotel® tomatoes (stewed tomatoes and green chiles); original, hot or fire roasted